 Read more about the coherent sources and sustained interference.

-Stay tuned with BYJU’S to know more about sound waves and light waves.
-Also learn in detail about interference of waves in an engaging way.
+To know more about destructive interference, stay tuned with BYJU’S. Also learn in detail about interference of waves in an engaging way.

 1. The speed of a wave is given by which equation?